 At this point, you have two options:

-2) Ignore the message, block their account and report what has happened.
+- Ignore the message, block their account, and report what has happened.

-- The threats are very real, but the content is rarely released.
-Our data shows that only 1% of people we supported have had their content shared.
+The threats are very real, but the content is rarely released.

 Once you have blocked them, it is important to stay vigilant.
 It may be that a different phone number or account tries to contact you in the future.
 This could be a few hours or even a few days later.
 The advice remains the same: Do not respond, block the account and report the user.
-We encourage raising your privacy settings across all your social media accounts and you can find more information about how to do this here.
+We encourage raising your privacy settings across your social media accounts, which you can find out how to do on our website.

 Although we know it is highly unlikely the perpetrators will share this content, we can never make any guarantees about this.
 If anything is shared online, we are here to help.
-We can report private sexual content for removal if it is shared publicly online.
-This includes adult websites or public posts on social media.
-We cannot remove content sent over private messages.
-However, we can escalate reports to Facebook or Instagram for accounts that may be sharing content in this way.
-Find out how to get in touch here.
-We understand how distressing this can be and it is important to reach out for more emotional support if you feel you need it.
-You can access further emotional support services on our website here.
+We can report private sexual content for removal if it is shared publicly online, which includes adult websites or public posts on social media.
+We cannot remove content sent over private messages, however, we can escalate reports to Facebook or Instagram for accounts that may be sharing content in this way.
+Find out how to get in touch with us.